 I will just spend a short time letting you know how to prepare for IELTS writing because actually there are lots of materials on this website to help you do that.
 The first and most important thing is to make sure that you have a good grasp of grammar and vocabulary.
 Together, these make up 50% of your writing score, and they are the prime reason why so many students get low scores.
 These can take years to learn, whereas the other components can be mastered more easily.

-You should look at lots of previous questions from the exam, as well as reading some sample essays to get an understanding of what is expected.
-Don’t try to memorize the questions or answers, as this won’t help you.
+You should look at lots of previous questions from the exam, and also read some sample essays to get an understanding of what is expected.
+Don’t try to memorise the questions or answers, as this won’t help you.
 However, pay attention to the structure that the writer uses, as well as the tone with which he writes.

 You should try to have a teacher or another expert grade your essays and give you feedback on your structure, grammar, and so on.
 This is the best way to let you know what you should work on in your own time.
 If you like, I offer a writing correction service that can help you identify your strengths and weaknesses, and therefore give you a good chance of IELTS success.